The Impact of a College Education

 “An HBCU graduate can expect to earn an additional $927,000 in their lifetime”

 Less intuitive, perhaps, are the ways in which colleges and universities benefit their surrounding communities.
 Colleges produce community-minded individuals.
 College graduates are more than twice as likely to volunteer in their communities, for example, than Americans without a degree.
-In the 2014 midterm election, 45 percent of American college graduates aged 25 to 44 voted.
-This is over twice the rate at which high school graduates in the same age group voted (20 percent).
+In the 2014 midterm election, 45% of American college graduates aged 25 to 44 voted.
+This is over twice the rate at which high school graduates in the same age group voted (20%).
 Additionally, colleges and universities are beneficial to their local economies.
 Public investments in higher education tend to encourage an increase in sales, property, and state income taxes.
 UNCF’s Frederick D. Patterson Research Institute reports that historically black colleges and universities (HBCUs) alone generate $14.8 billion in national economic impact each year, while producing 134,090 jobs for their local and regional economies altogether.

 Looking for scholarships?

 As HBCUs transform their communities, they make an impact on the lives of their students as well.
 Though HBCUs make up only three percent of the country’s colleges and universities, they enroll 10% of all African American students and produce almost 20% of all African American graduates.
 HBCUs often lighten the financial burden of college while equipping their students with the skills they need to succeed in the workforce.
 In fact, an HBCU graduate can expect to earn an additional $927,000 in their lifetime.
 That’s a lot of money!
 This is 56% more than they could expect to earn without their HBCU degrees or certificates.